ErosCamacho/hmac_hwsw/README.md

-# NTRU 3Round
+# HMAC: PoC

-2024-02-28 - Eros Camacho-Ruiz (camacho@imse-cnm.csic.es)
+2024-03-06 - Eros Camacho-Ruiz (camacho@imse-cnm.csic.es)

-This is the repository of the evaluation carried out in the NTRU cryptosystem presented in the [PhD Dissertation](https://github.com/ErosCamacho/PhD_Dissertation/blob/main/PhD_Thesis_Eros_Camacho_Ruiz_vFinal_rev.pdf) entitled: <b>"Design of a hardware Root-of-Trust on embedded systems"</b>
+This is the repository of the one of the Proof-of-Concepts presented in the [PhD Dissertation](https://github.com/ErosCamacho/PhD_Dissertation/blob/main/PhD_Thesis_Eros_Camacho_Ruiz_vFinal_rev.pdf) entitled: <b>"Design of a hardware Root-of-Trust on embedded systems"</b>

-The main idea of this repository is twofold:
+The main idea of this repository is:
-- Study the countermeasures proposed in the PhD with different implementations.
+- The use of a HW RoT proposed in dissertation with the combination of several modules.
-- Define a demo in which it is possible to stablish a PQ secure communication between two devices
+- Define a demo in which it is possible to provide a message verification through HMAC (FIPS 198-1)

 *Note: All the content of this repository has been implemented using the Pynq Framework.*